-The Ontario Ministry of Transportation (MTO) retained Stantec Consulting Ltd. to undertake a Planning, Preliminary Design, and Class Environmental Assessment (Class EA) Study on Highway 401 for the replacement and rehabilitation of structures, interchange modifications, establishing the footprint of future six and eight lanes to address current and future transportation needs, and commuter parking lot improvements, from 2 km east of Nagle Road to Percy Street (approximately 18 km) (Figure 1).
-The purpose of the study is to identify a Recommended Plan that addresses current and future transportation needs in the Study Area as part of the MTO's ongoing review of safety and operational needs for the provincial highway network.
-The study includes reviewing existing conditions, developing, and evaluating alternatives, identifying appropriate improvements, and developing environmental protection/mitigation measures for the Recommended Plan.
+The Ministry of Transportation (MTO) and the Town of Cobourg (the Town) retained Stantec Consulting Ltd. (Stantec) to undertake a Planning, Preliminary Design, and Class Environmental Assessment (EA) Study for a new Highway 401 interchange with Nagle Road within the Town and the Township of Hamilton.
+This new interchange is the Town's initiative and will support the transportation objectives set forth in the Town's Official Plan and future growth within the Cobourg East Community Secondary Plan area (Figure 1).

+The study includes reviewing existing conditions, developing, and evaluating alternatives, identifying appropriate improvements, and developing environmental protection / mitigation measures for the Recommended Plan.